 - Depending on your timeline you will receive your regional and subject assignment about two weeks after submitting your preferences.
 At this time time you will be able to confirm your offer.

 If you are admitted to the corps you’ll be able to talk with an assignment consultant and discuss the factors most important to you in a region.
 Your consultant will be able to provide more information about our regions and recommend the best matches for your unique interests and needs.
 We do our best to place corps members in regions, subjects, and grade levels where are they are excited to teach—we call these highly preferred regions.
-Of our 2016 corps members, 92% were assigned to teach in one of their highly preferred regions.
+Of our 2016 corps members, more than 90% were assigned to teach in one of their highly preferred regions.

 The likelihood of being assigned any one of your highly preferred regions depends on several factors, such as: